The Joy Set Before Us

 Hebrews 12:2 THE MESSAGE

 I often read the verse in Hebrews which speaks of Jesus being the author and finisher of our faith.
 The verse continues on and speaks of the joy that was set before Him.
 Jesus knew He had Heaven to look forward to as He was about to endure the cruel cross of Calvary.
 He had been there before and knew exactly what would be there when He returned to His Father.
-The King James version of the verse is this, Looking unto Jesus the author and finisher of our faith; who for the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne of God.
+The King James Version of the verse is this, Looking unto Jesus the author and finisher of our faith; who for the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne of God.

 Today I read the verse in THE MESSAGE which translates the scriptures into more understandable language.
-My favorite part of the verse says that He could put up with anything along the way for He knew what the exhilarating finish would be.
-Think of all Jesus had to put up with not just at the end of His life here, but throughout His life.
+My favorite part of the verse says that He could put up with anything along the way because He knew what the exhilarating finish would be.
+Think of all Jesus had to put up with not just at the end of His life here but throughout His life.
 People didn't believe He was who He said He was.
 Many had no faith in Him.
-I, and many of you can relate to this.
+I and many of you can relate to this.
 It is hard for someone to know without a doubt what they are capable of, but no one will believe that they can do it.

 Another scripture speaks of Jesus having no place to lay His head.
 Have you ever thought of Jesus as being homeless?
 He endured things that all humans are capable of suffering from.
 Jesus was hungry and thirsty at times.
 Jesus was tired at times and wanted to just take a nap.
 He was saddened as He lost friends during His life on earth and was betrayed by one for sure that we know of.
 But through it all, Jesus knew what was to come at the end of the race.

 There have been times in my life (and I am sure in some of yours) when I have said, "I can't take it anymore, this is too much to handle!"
 But I know for sure the very same joy that was set before Jesus is also set before me and all who accept Jesus Christ as their Savior.
 I trust Him and I believe in Him.
 Jesus knew how wonderful Heaven was going to be because He had been there before.
 This gave Him the strength to be able to take anything.
 I don't know exactly what Heaven will be like, but I know Jesus is there!
-Because of this I can put up with anything that comes up during this race to the finish line.
+Because of this, I can put up with anything that comes up during this race to the finish line.
 Jesus is the joy set before me.
 I want to see Him face to face and thank Him for all He endured for me.